Diabetes Crashed My Wedding + Stole My Ring

-(*According to the Mayo Clinic, if your blood sugar level tops 600 milligrams per deciliter (mg/dL), or 33.3 millimoles per liter (mmol/L), the condition is known as diabetic hyperosmolar syndrome.
+(*According to the Mayo Clinic, if your blood sugar level tops 33.3 millimoles per liter (mmol/L)600 milligrams per deciliter (mg/dL), the condition is known as diabetic hyperosmolar syndrome.
 When your blood sugar gets this high, your blood becomes thick and syrupy.)

 Carrying on + finding a tribe

 We decided to get in the car and go on our honeymoon the next morning.
 We made note of the nearest hospital to where we were staying and before we left town we stopped at a pharmacy to fill prescriptions.
-Although my readings were still in the 250-300 range, and I still really didn’t know what that meant, Ashlee kept the diagnosis from dampening our spirits or our honeymoon.
-Our memories of that week on Cape Cod are mostly happy ones – late-night mini golf, swimming in the ocean and a taste of my favorite ice cream.
+Although my readings were still in the 13.9-16.6 mmol/L250-300 mg/dL range, and I still really didn’t know what that meant, Ashlee kept the diagnosis from dampening our spirits or our honeymoon.
+Our memories of that week on Cape Cod are mostly happy ones—late-night mini golf, swimming in the ocean and a taste of my favorite ice cream.

 My follow-up appointment was scheduled for a couple of days after we returned home.
 The test results were back from the lab.
-My PCP looked at me and said: “We’re diagnosing you with LADA, a form of Type 1 diabetes.”
+My PCP looked at me and said: “We’re diagnosing you with latent autoimmune diabetes in adults (LADA), a form of type 1 diabetes.”
 One of the tests analyzed my C Peptide levels.
 C-peptide and insulin are released from the pancreas at the same time and in about equal amounts.
 So a C-peptide test can show how much insulin your body is making.
 A normal C-peptide range is 0.5 to 2.0 nanograms per milliliter.
-My C Peptide levels indicated that my pancreas was producing a miniscule amount of insulin, but that trickle was possibly enough to keep me from DKA (diabetic ketoacidosis).
+My C-peptide levels indicated that my pancreas was producing a miniscule amount of insulin, but that trickle was possibly enough to keep me from diabetic ketoacidosis (DKA).